Listening Ear Counselling & Consultancy Pte Ltd

 When Stress Becomes Survival

 For many young people today, stress is not occasional but constant.
-Between heavy school demands, social pressures, and digital distractions, their bodies begin to respond as if they are always under threat.
-That is when the nervous system shifts from coping to surviving, and emotional regulation begins to break down.
+Over time, the body begins to respond as if it is always under threat, and emotional regulation starts to break down.
+In counselling, we often see four common stress responses:

 The Hidden Weight of Shame and Comparison

-Many adolescents quietly carry the belief that they are not good enough.
-In a culture where grades and achievements often define identity, even small setbacks can feel like failure.
-Teens compare their paths, whether ITE, polytechnic, or junior college, as though one route determines their worth.
+Over time, stress can turn inward.
+Many adolescents quietly begin to feel that they are not good enough.
+In a culture where results often define identity, even small setbacks can feel like failure.

 Hormones, Habits, and Hidden Hurts